Last updated on February 9, 2023

 This actually does get around the commander tax because rather than casting Yuriko, commander ninjutsu merely puts it onto the battlefield.
 This makes Yuriko one of the few commanders with a built-in way to cheat the tax.

-You might think that Ragavan, Nimble Pilferer might be able to avoid the commander tax due to its dash keyword.
-However, dash is yet another cost replacement effect, meaning that you’ll have to pay the tax even if you dash your commander out.
+You might think that Ragavan, Nimble Pilferer might be able to avoid the commander tax thanks to its dash keyword.
+But dash is yet another cost replacement effect, meaning that you’ll have to pay the tax even if you dash your commander out.

 With that being said, it does return to your hand from the field rather than the command zone.
 This means that you’ll have an easier time avoiding the tax.